 - a storeroom connected to a house by a breezeway.16

-Further, something is inhabited if someone used it as a dwelling and left only because a natural or other disaster caused him or her to leave.18
+Further, something is inhabited if someone used it as a dwelling and left only because of a natural or other disaster.18

 First-degree burglary is always charged as a felony under California law.
-The crime is punishable by up to six years in state prison.22
+The crime is punishable by up to two, four, or six years in state prison.22

-Second-degree burglary is a wobbler offense.
-This means a prosecutor can charge it as either a:
+Meanwhile, second-degree burglary – which is burglary of a non-residence or automobile – is a wobbler.
+This means a prosecutor can charge it as either a misdemeanor or felony.

 Legal References: